-In addition, the adoption of trade agreements – like the Trans Pacific Partnership (TPP) – can quickly alter the competitive landscape, requiring companies to adapt to maximize new opportunities or to meet new competitive challenges.
+The adoption of trade agreements such as the Trans-Pacific Partnership (TPP) can quickly alter the competitive landscape, requiring companies to adapt to maximize new opportunities or to meet new competitive challenges.

 Hicks Morley plays an active role in helping companies across this sector manage a range of human resources issues.
 While individual businesses vary greatly, many face common challenges and we are here to help.

 Our clients in this industry include: